yarbrough-zach/pinch/README.md

 ### Results

-#The PINCH method shows that some glitch classes consistently populate narrow regions of search parameter space, while others are more diffuse.
-Example figures from the paper:
+The PINCH method shows that some glitch classes consistently populate narrow regions of search parameter space, while others are more diffuse.
 #Evolution of glitch impacts over time
 #Parameter-space clustering for specific glitch types
 #Performance of the SVM classifier on O3 data